XRPLF/xrpl-dev-portal/content/reliable_tx.md

 In this example, the account's sequence is **4** (note `"Sequence": 4`, in `"account_data"`) as of the last validated ledger (note `"ledger": "validated"` in the request, and `"validated": "true"` in the response).

 If an application were to submit three transactions signed by this account, they would use sequence numbers 4, 5, and 6.
 An application should keep a running account sequence number in order to submit multiple transactions without waiting for validation of each one.

 #### Determine the Last Validated Ledger

-rippled provides the [server_state](https://ripple.com/build/rippled-apis/#server-state) command which returns the ledger sequence number of the last validated ledger.
+`rippled` provides the [server_state](rippled-apis.html#server-state) command which returns the ledger sequence number of the last validated ledger.

-request:
+Request:

 ```
 {
   "id": "client id 1",